JuhiLasod/Payment-Request/README.md

-payment request to specifies upi id and redirection to payment app directly though pay now button
+payment request to specified upi id and redirection to payment app directly though scanning the qr code